CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/02-tradeoffs.md

 - As analyst, you need to setup a central cloud based RDBMS so that you can perform your work in a team setup.
 ---

-**Problem statement**
-1. As analyst, you need to understand the architectural challenges of data ecosystems, so that later you can choose the right environment for your analytics.

-2. As analyst, you need to setup a central cloud based RDBMS so that you can perform your work in a team setup.

 ## Data architectural tradeoffs from engineering perspective

 [Lecture](https://github.com/salacika/DE2DSD/blob/main/DSD1/1.pptx)